 I started to see that small moments of connection sprinkled through our days lead to an overall feeling of having strong bonds.

 Finally the burden of guilt I’d been carrying began to ease.

-If you’re living with a lot of guilt right now, or perhaps feeling like you’re in a relationship rut with your kids that you want out of, I hope you’ll join me as we shift our perspectives in the upcoming Relationship Reboot workshop.
-This is your chance to shift perspective and reboot that loving relationship.
+If you’re living with a lot of guilt right now, or perhaps feeling like you’re in a relationship rut with your kids that you want out of, I hope you’ll give our Bounceback Texts.
+These daily reminders give you simple ways to connect, shift perspective and reboot that loving relationship.